 - Refrigerate up to one week or freeze in an airtight container up to one year.

-Approximate cost/serving: This only cost me $2 to make.
-This recipe gives me a good 10-15 servings, so 13-20 cents a serving.
+Approximate cost/serving: This only cost me $2 to make getting the rhubarb from a local farm.
+This recipe gives me about 5, 1/4 cup servings, so 40 cents a serving.

 Vegetarian/Gluten Free: This is vegetarian, gluten free and vegan too!

 Serving Size:5 Servings